 (Pocket-lint) - Investing in a top soundbar is essential to get the most out of your TV, else you risk sluggish sound wasting the potential of your setup.

-Luckily, what was once an area only accessible to serious Hi-Fi fans has now become wildly more accessible for the average TV watcher, making it easier than ever before to ditch the flat sound filtering out the back and instead put audio front and center.
+Luckily, what was once an area only accessible to serious Hi-Fi fans has now become wildly more accessible for the average TV watcher, making it easier than ever before to ditch the flat sound filtering out the back and instead put audio front and centre.

 The only hard part is deciding which soundbar is best for your home, as there are stacks of options for every budget.
 To take some of the hard work out of this process, we've compiled some of the top options you can buy - let's explore them below.

-The best cheap sound bar for your home
+Best cheap soundbar for your home

 Bose Solo 5